Not because you should, but because if you’re going to do it you should do it right.

 While some of these are valid in their own way and in your own mind, when breaking up with someone, you need to make it clear that you are breaking up with them.
 Not God.
 Not the universe.
 Not your job.
 Not your friends, relatives, or that old, wise, homeless man who said something really cryptic and made you rethink your life.
 Otherwise it just looks like you’re trying escape, which will make her feel like she’s “trapped” you.
 Ouch.

-5. DO give me a reason.
+5. DO give her a reason.
 This doesn’t mean she wants you to justify your thoughts or feelings.
 This doesn’t mean she wants to argue over whose fault it is, or fight just to fight.
 She’s not going to try and force you to stay, but give her something to go on.
 It’s true, sometimes things just don’t work out, but the value of relationships is more than just the relationship, it’s in the learning.
 She wants to walk away with something more than what she had before, not something less.

-6. DO talk to me in person.
+6. DO talk to her in person.
 If you can avoid it in any way, don’t break up over text.
 It’s disrespectful; even if you don’t value her as you did before, you valued her at some point, and she’s still a person.
 She may not be your treasure, but that doesn’t change the fact that she is a treasure.
 Treat her like it, and it will reflect well on your character.

 I know some of these blend together, but they are all things I heard over and over again, both from friends and in my own relationships.
 The purpose of this isn’t to bash guys, because some of these things came out of my own mouth: girls can be just as bad and even worse at break ups, and I’ll probably write a follow-up coming from a guy’s perspective.
 The point is that we should do the best we can in every part of the relationship… even if it’s the end.